 Watch and Pray along with a New Cathedral Stations of the Cross Video

-This year Stations of the Cross videotaped in the Cathedral are available on the Cathedral You Tube channel beginning at 1pm on Ash Wednesday, February 17, 2021.
+This year Stations of the Cross videotaped in the Cathedral are available on the Cathedral You Tube channel.
 Watch and pray with our Virtual Stations of the Cross on Fridays of Lent, or whenever you wish to make this devotion.

 St. Matthew's traditionally has celebrated the Stations of the Cross in the form adopted by Pope Saint John Paul II.
 Our Virtual Cathedral Stations of the Cross are the original result of a collaborative writing and recording project of St. Matthew's Cathedral Parish Community.